Defenses to Unjust Enrichment: Legal Strategies and Remedies

 On occasion, there are instances that prevent one party from receiving restitution for unjust enrichment.

-- Fraud.
-For example, victims of a Ponzi scheme sometimes profit, but the original profits come from other victims.
+- Fraud: Victims of a Ponzi scheme sometimes profit, but the original profits come from other victims.

 When the case goes to court, the defendant can either deny part of the plaintiff's claim or add new elements in a defense.
 If the latter occurs, the defendant would deny anything argued by the plaintiff.

-This argument doesn't deal with the burden of proof between the two parties.
+This argument doesn't address the burden of proof between the two parties.
 Instead, it allows for substantive arguments.
 Analyzing the difference between denials and defenses allows for a better understanding of finding common ground in an unjust enrichment case.

 For instance, say a plaintiff owes a certain amount of money to the defendant and doesn't intend to pay the defendant back.
 Instead, the plaintiff unintentionally transfers the owed sum to the defendant.
 In this case, the defendant usually can retain the benefit, even though the plaintiff made the mistake.